Liverpool-Dublin

 Alternatives to the Dublin – Liverpool crossing

-If you're looking for alternatives to the Dublin-Liverpool ferry crossing then you could also consider Holyhead (Wales) Dublin or Belfast – Liverpool.
-There is no other direct connection between Dublin and Liverpool so making this particular crossing is only possible with P&O Ferries.
+If you're looking for alternatives to the Dublin-Liverpool ferry crossing, consider Holyhead (Wales) Dublin or Belfast – Liverpool.
+There is no direct connection between Dublin and Liverpool, so making this crossing is only possible with P&O Ferries.